mnit-rtmc/iris/docs/gate_arms.md

 Select `View ➔ Gate Arm Arrays` menu item

 Gate arms are traffic control devices which restrict access to a section of roadway.
-They can be used, for example, for reversible lanes which can be changed by time of day.
+They are commonly used for on-ramps or reversible lanes.

-Gate arms are grouped as arrays of 1-8 arms.
-Opening or closing an array will control all gate arms in the array.
+They are grouped into arrays of 1-8 arms.  *Opening* or *closing* an array controls **all** associated arms.

 ## Verification Cameras